-A scholarship for an entering woman student is awarded that student who qualifies on the basis of scholastic achievement and need.
+A scholarship in the amount of fees for an entering woman student is awarded that student who qualifies on the basis of scholastic achievement and need.
 Application is made in the Spring of each year.
-This is known as the College Club Scholarship.

 COOPER TIRE AND RUBBER COMPANY SCHOLARSHIP